-These Bacon Wrapped Green Beans are extraordinarily delicious and can be prepped a day in advance for easy entertaining!
+These Bacon Wrapped Green Beans are extraordinarily delicious and, even better, they can be prepped a day in advance for easy entertaining!

 I can't believe I haven't shared these wonderful Bacon Wrapped Green Beans with you before.
 My daughter-in-law, Lindsay, has been bringing this delicious veggie side to our Thanksgiving celebration for years.
 She preps them at home and all we have to do is pop the pretty little bundles into the oven twenty minutes before dinner.
 They're always a crowd pleaser and are enjoyed by guests of all ages.

 So... without further ado, here you go: Make-Ahead Bacon Wrapped Green Beans!

 When you're shopping, look for the long, skinny green beans, also known as French green beans or haricots verts.
 They used to be found only at specialty stores but now French green beans can be found at almost any larger grocery store.
 I usually buy them at Costco or Trader Joes as they have nice size bags for a great price.
 In a pinch, you could use regular green beans but the baking time will be a bit longer.